 I am obsessed with the Gothic Quarter – or El Gòtic, as they call it in Spain.
 The Slytherin in me loves the dark accents of the architecture, the narrow alleyways with rustic string lights, and the eerie-yet-beautiful aesthetic.
 I am fascinated by things that have dualities, hence why I love the angels-and-demons vibes that you get all over this part of the city.

-Before I go on, I want to point out that the Gothic Quarter can technically be thought of as 3 different neighborhoods: Las Ramblas, El Born, and the main Gothic Quarter.
-However, when people refer to the Gothic Quarter itself, they’re referring to all 3.
+- Pro Tip: The Gothic Quarter can technically be thought of as 3 different neighborhoods: Las Ramblas, El Born, and the main Gothic Quarter.
+However, when people refer to the Gothic Quarter itself, they’re usually referring to all 3.

 After spending a day in Eixample, you’ll notice that the Gothic Quarter is much…grungier – but in the most beautiful way.
 This part of the city is much older and therefore dirtier, but I promise you, it only adds to its charm.
 Personally, I think you could spend a whole day here.
 My first time in Barcelona, I came back here my final evening before I left and I was still finding alleyways and buildings I hadn’t seen yet.

-I love this part of the city so much that I devoted an entire post to it.
-Check out The Best Things To Do in Barcelona’s Gothic Quarter for everything I consider a must-see/must-do.
+I love this part of the city so much that I ended up living here for a summer, and consider myself somewhat of a Gothic Quarter expert.
+Check out The Best Things To Do in Barcelona’s Gothic Quarter for everything I consider a must-see/must-do, and The Best Restaurants in Barcelona’s Gothic Quarter for my favorite restaurants in the area.

 Let’s hear it for Antoni Gaudí again.
 Park Güell is another Gaudí masterpiece known for its iconic rainbow serpentine bench that curves gracefully around the main terrace, offering both a cozy resting spot and beautiful views of the city below.
-The greenery of the trees and plants allows the colorful architecture to seamlessly merge with the natural environment.
-There’s also a “Gaudí house” in the center that you are able to tour (I’ve linked the tour options below).
+There’s also a “Gaudí house” in the center that you are able to tour.

 Barceloneta Beach is located in the Barceloneta neighborhood, which is a known for its fishing district.
 Along the beach, you’ll find restaurants, bicycle parking areas, ice cream, beach volleyball, and more.
 Bring your towel (here’s a link to my favorite sand-less beach towel!) and relax.